ali-begic/grades/README.md

 2. **Install Qt Dependencies:**
    - Ensure you have the necessary Qt libraries, compilers, and build tools installed.
 Refer to the official Qt documentation for platform-specific instructions:
-     - Qt Documentation for Windows
+     - Qt Documentation for Windows [Qt Documentation for Windows](https://doc.qt.io/qt-5/windows-deployment.html)
-     - Qt Documentation for macOS
+     - Qt Documentation for macOS [Qt Documentation for macOS](https://doc.qt.io/qt-5/macos-deployment.html)
-     - Qt Documentation for Linux
+     - Qt Documentation for Linux [Qt Documentation for Linux](https://doc.qt.io/qt-5/linux-deployment.html)

 3. **Configure and Build:**
    - Create a build directory and navigate into it: